NordVPN’s latest Android app makes it much easier for Chinese users to circumvent internet limitations imposed on them.

 Of the more than 650 million people in China who use mobile phones, about 80 percent of them have an Android mobile phone, according to NordVPN.
 Without methods to circumvent censorship software, they can’t use any social media like Facebook, Twitter, Google, and more than 135 out of 1,000 of the world’s top sites.

-Related : Set Up Guide For The NordVPN iOS App
+Related: Set Up Guide For The NordVPN iOS App

-“NordVPN believes that online privacy security, along with access to the world wide web, need to be available to everyone with a computer system or mobile device,” Marty Kamden, CMO of NordVPN, stated in a statement.
+“NordVPN believes that online privacy security, along with access to the world wide web, needs to be available to everyone with a computer system or mobile device,” Marty Kamden, CMO of NordVPN, stated in a statement.

 NordVPN’s launch comes as the Cyberspace Administration of China, the government body that manages the nation’s communications facilities, enforces new tougher restrictions on users.
-In late August, it ruled that users would not have the ability to publish discussion forum and social network comments anonymously, and in July blocked users from live-streaming video.
+In late August, it ruled that users would not have the ability to publish discussion forum and social network comments anonymously, and in July blocked users from a live-streaming video.

 It’s part of President Xi Jinping’s “cyber sovereignty” campaign, a 14-month effort to clamp down on loopholes in the nation’s internet limitations.

-“NordVPN represents borderless and totally free Internet, and wishes to help Chinese users make the most of the unrestricted international web with our updated Android app,” Kamden said.
+“NordVPN represents the borderless and totally free Internet, and wishes to help Chinese users make the most of the unrestricted international web with our updated Android app,” Kamden said.

 The NordVPN app is offered in Google Play Store for Android.
 For users who aren’t able to access the Play Store, which is blocked in China, it’s hosted on NordVPN’s site.
 If you’re interested in NordVPN, take a look at our coupons and deals page for NordVPN to get the best deals on their products and services.